CloudRunbook | Practical Cloud Engineering

 Baseline decision points

-Use the Azure DNS Private Resolver in hub networks to avoid custom VMs. -
+- Resolver strategy – Azure DNS Private Resolver with inbound/outbound endpoints in hub VNets; no custom DNS VMs.

 Runbook: Private Endpoints + DNS baseline